benbarraclough/BeerGoggleGames/src/content/posts/party-prep-101.md

 ---
 title: Party Prep 101
-cover: BGGBW.webp
-excerpt: >-
+date: '2023-02-01'
-  The essential list for house party planning.
-Use our tips as your basic must-haves and get creative with the rest.
+excerpt: 'The essential list for house party planning.
+Use our tips as your basic must-haves and get creative with the rest.'
 ---
-4. Party Prep 101

 ![](/images/partyprep1.webp)

-Posted November 2022

 The essential list for house party planning.
 Use our tips as your basic must-haves and get creative with the rest.